Crane Safety Toolbox Talk: Best Practices for Safer Lifts

 Cranes should never be overloaded, and ground stability must be assessed before lifting.
 A tipping crane is one of the most dangerous incidents on-site, and proper load management can prevent it.

-Crane operators and riggers must use standardized hand signals or radios to ensure smooth, safe lifts.
+Crane operators and riggers must must stay alert and use standardized hand signals or radios to ensure smooth, safe lifts.
 The American National Standards Institute (ANSI) provides clear guidelines for hand signals used in crane operations.

 Modern cranes are equipped with load indicators, anti-collision systems, and emergency stop functions.
 Ensuring these systems are functioning properly adds an extra layer of protection.